metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Get-TypeName.md

 Translate full type name to accelerator or accelerator to full typename.
 By default converts acceleartors to full typenames.
 No conversion is done if resultant type already is of desired format.
-The name of a type can be specified either as a "typename" or \[typename\] syntax
+The name of a type can be specified either as a "typename" or \[typename\] syntax.
+Type specified must be .NET type.

 ```yaml
 Type: System.String